alexwpratt/alexwpratt.github.io/README.md

 # Alex Wilcken Pratt
-### Currently a Senior Consultant @ [Pariveda Solutions](https://www.parivedasolutions.com)
+### Currently a Senior Consultant @ [Pariveda Solutions](https://www.parivedasolutions.com) in Los Angeles

-Experienced Tech Leader and Engineer focused on creating and delivering excellent products.
-I differentiate myself with my ability to communicate and bridge the technical and non-technical worlds.
-I love storytelling, solving problems with innovation, and any time I can spend with sports and music!
+I'm a techie focused on creating and delivering excellent products.
+I love storytelling, solving problems with innovation, sports, music, and making things happen.

 Message me on [LinkedIn](https://www.linkedin.com/in/alexwilckenpratt) if you'd like to connect!